akshatspeaking/AC-JS-data-structure/Ex1-explanation.md

 - Objects are non-primitve data type.
 - Use `{}` to define an object also known as Object Literal
-- Objects are collection of `key` and `value` pair seperated by comma.
+- Objects are collection of `key` and `value` pairs seperated by comma.
 - `key` and `value` is seperated by `:`
 - `value` can be primitive or non-primitive data types.
 - Objects are mutable (can be changed)
-- Object does not retain the order you defined the keys
+- Object does not retain the order you defined the keys.

 Example: